Calvary Kids Catechism

 Question 39: What do justification, adoption, and sanctification mean?

-Justification means that God says we are not guilty because Jesus took our punishment.
+Justification means that God declares us innocent because Jesus took our punishment.
 Adoption means that God makes us his own children forever.
-Sanctification means that God’s Spirit helps us grow to love and obey Him more every day.
+Sanctification means that God’s Spirit helps us grow to love and obey him more every day.

 Question 40: Should those who have faith in Christ seek their salvation through their own works, or anywhere else?